wrroberts/wrroberts.github.io/index.md

 ---
 {% include section.html %}

 I am an evolutionary biologist, working in the [Roalson Lab](http://roalsonlab.weebly.com) at [Washington State University](http://www.wsu.edu) in the [School of Biological Sciences](http://www.sbs.wsu.edu) and the [Molecular Plant Sciences Graduate Program](http://www.mps.wsu.edu).
-I combine bioinformatics, computational biology, genomics, and phylogenetics to understand patterns of biological diversification and the evolutionary and ecological processes that generate them.
+I combine bioinformatics, genomics, and phylogenetics to understand patterns of biological diversification and the evolutionary and ecological processes that generate them.

 {% include section.html header="Research" %}